Dual-Scale Antenna Deployment for Pinching Antenna Systems: Abstract

 \section{Abstract}

-A dual-scale deployment (DSD) framework for pinching antenna systems (PASS) is proposed.
-1) In the first coarse stage, the pinching antenna (PA) is transferred over a large-scale range at the waveguide level.
-2) The refinement stage performs small-scale relocation of the PA with high precision.
-Four PA deployment protocols are provided in the proposed DSD framework.
-Then, a practical power consumption model is proposed, based on which the theoretical energy efficiency formulas for PASS are derived.
-The transmit precoding, PA radiation power, and PA deployment are jointly optimized to maximize the energy efficiency under the provided PA deployment protocols.
-To solve this non-convex, highly coupled problem, a low-complexity penalty-based alternating optimization algorithm is proposed.
-Simulation results validate the accuracy of theoretical results and the convergence of the proposed algorithm.
-It is demonstrated that: 1) PASS delivers about $70\%$ higher energy efficiency than the conventional cell-free architecture and nearly \emph{twofold} improvement relative to MIMO systems; 2) it is essential to specify the DSD resolution and deployment protocol to achieve the maximum energy efficiency for PASS.
+A dual-scale deployment (DSD) framework is proposed for pinching antenna systems (PASS), under which four implementation protocols are developed.
+In the proposed framework, coarse-scale deployment moves the pinching antenna (PA) over a wide range along the waveguide, while fine-scale deployment adjusts the PA with high precision within a local region.
+By jointly optimizing these two scales, the DSD framework fully exploits the flexibility of PA deployment while maintaining low computational complexity.
+Based on this framework, we establish a practical power-consumption model and derive closed-form expressions for the energy efficiency of PASS.
+An energy-efficiency maximization problem is then formulated to jointly optimize transmit precoding, PA radiation power, and dual-scale PA deployment.
+To solve this non-convex and highly coupled problem, a low-complexity penalty-based alternating optimization algorithm is proposed.
+Simulation results validate the accuracy of the theoretical analysis and the convergence of the proposed algorithm.
+The proposed DSD framework delivers about $70\%$ higher energy efficiency than the conventional cell-free architecture and nearly a \emph{twofold} improvement over MIMO systems.